danutibe07/Hngx-MovieApp/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank HNGx for the oportunity to learn how to set up this project.
+I would like to thank HNGx for the opportunity to learn how to set up this project.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## ❓ FAQ (OPTIONAL) <a name="faq"></a>

-- **how will i setup this project in local machine**
+- **How will I set this project in a local machine**

-  - run the following command in the terminal: git clone https://github.com/danutibe07/React-Group-Project.git
+  - Run the following command in the terminal: git clone https://github.com/danutibe07/hngx-movieapp.git

-- **which code editor should i use**
+- **Which code editor should I use**

-  - You can use any editor of your choice but i recommend vs code.
+  - You can use any editor of your choice but I recommend vs. code.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>